 Another claim by Jehovah’s Witnesses to defend their 1914 doctrine is that there have been increases in earthquakes,* epidemics, famine and wars since that time.
 They claim this is in fulfilment of passages such as Matthew chapter 24 and Luke chapter 21.
 These accounts, however, discussed events leading up to the fall of Jerusalem in 70 CE.
 (Notably, the Gospel of John—the writing of which is set after 70 CE—provides no parallel account of these passages.#) Though statistics about people affected by war, earthquake, disease and famine are dramatic, when they are viewed in the context of population growths and densities, as well as much greater accessibility of modern media, it is evident that, per capita, such problems did not suddenly increase in 1914.
 For example, bubonic plague killed a greater proportion of the population in the 1300s than Spanish influenza after World War I.

-#John mentions the ‘kingdom’ only seven times, limited to two conversations (with Nicodemus in chapter 3 and Pilate in chapter 18)—likely because hope in the impending arrival of the kingdom had diminished significantly after 70 CE.
+# John mentions the ‘kingdom’ only seven times, limited to two conversations (with Nicodemus in chapter 3 and Pilate in chapter 18)—likely because hope in the impending arrival of the kingdom had diminished significantly by the time of writing.
 The Watch Tower Society gives the time of writing of Matthew, Mark, Luke and John as 41 CE, 65 CE, 58 CE and 98 CE, respectively.
 Actually, Mark was written closer to 70 CE, and Matthew and Luke were written several years later, both drawing substantially from Mark; the time of writing the Society assigns to John is within the range suggested by scholars.

 ‘Faithful Slave’ class